5 Time Management Hacks to Level Up Your Week

 2. You have a full money back guarantee if you feel you didn’t gain enough value for our fee.
 We will email you a week before payment is taken to give you the chance to let us know you didn’t feel you took enough value from the process and would like the payment cancelled or reduced.

-3. Your subscription to the software will continue on at the software only cost of £29 p/m, but you’re free to cancel at any time.
+3. Your subscription to the software will continue on at the software only cost highlighted above, but you’re free to cancel at any time.
 Or if you choose to continue on with coaching from Max this can be agreed at the time.

 4. Coaching will start hot and gradually cool off, being very hands on at the start and then letting you take the reigns on your own later on.
 The schedule will follow the below call structure with adjustments to fit around our lives: